Exscientia/molflux/docs/source/pages/tutorials/qm9_reg_3d.md

 ```

 ## Registering a custom featurization method
 Here we demonstrate on how to add your own representation temporarily.
-This is a simple wrapper for the 3d-descriptor method of the [molfeat package](https://molfeat.datamol.io/featurizers/desc3D).
+This is a simple wrapper for one of the many 3d-descriptors offered by [rdkit descriptors](https://www.rdkit.org/docs/source/rdkit.Chem.rdMolDescriptors.html).

 ```{code-cell} ipython3
 from typing import Any, Dict